skelclique/let-me-ask/README.md

 ## :dart: About ##

 Created for answer a lot of questions 💬 easily,
-with the tool you can create ✔ a room to answer the questions 💬 of your own viewers and followers 👀
+with the tool you can create a room to answer the questions
+of your own viewers and followers 👀

 ## :sparkles: Features ##

 :heavy_check_mark: Google Authentication;\
 :heavy_check_mark: Create questions;\
-:heavy_check_mark: Create a community;
+:heavy_check_mark: Answer the question easily;

 ## :rocket: Technologies ##